big-unibo/project-template/README.md

 ## How to run the project

-- Change `rootProject.name` in `settings.gradle.kts` accordingly to the project name
+- Change `rootProject.name` in `settings.gradle` accordingly to the project name
 - The project *must* build with Gradle (i.e., `./gradlew` produces a successful build)
 - Once completed, `./gradlew` creates `build/libs/*.jar` files.
 To execute Spark code
     - If *no* external library is needed, `spark-submit` the jar (i.e., `project-name.jar`)